sidneyw/sidneyw.com/projects/frontend/src/pages/go-reverse-proxy/index.md

 img: "./assets/header2.png"
 ---

 I had to capture metrics from a service I couldn’t directly access.
-Here’s how the go standard library solved my problem.

-At [determined.ai](https://determined.ai) we enable teams of engineers to train deep learning models frictionlessly.
-With that said, how do models go from trained on our platform to available over the web for inference?
-One of our clients wanted to know exactly that.
-Enter the demo I was asked to build.
-In a single command, pull, deploy, and record response metrics from a model trained on our platform.
-Once the service comes online, visualize relevant metrics in  [Grafana](https://grafana.com/).

-We chose a TensorFlow model for our example.
-I pulled the checkpoint and wrapped it in a web service via [Tensorflow Serving](https://www.tensorflow.org/tfx/guide/serving)  in an afternoon, which just left visualizing the model metrics.
-Turns out TensorFlow Serving doesn’t record the response metrics we were hoping to capture.
-I was running TensorFlow Serving as is, in it’s own process.
-For all intents and purposes I didn’t have access to the source for the service, so how could I record the metrics we needed?

-Since the model is used over the web, clients could access the service via a reverse proxy.
-The proxy could then record metrics before responding to clients with their inference results.
-From there, exporting metrics to [Prometheus](https://prometheus.io) and rendering some graphs in [Grafana](https://grafana.com/) would be pretty simple.
+The go standard library ships with a reverse proxy implementation 🤯.
+By proxying client requests to the service I was able to capture metrics without modifying the service itself.

 ## What is a Reverse Proxy?
 > ”In [computer networks](https://en.wikipedia.org/wiki/Computer_network) , a reverse proxy is a type of [proxy server](https://en.wikipedia.org/wiki/Proxy_server) that retrieves resources on behalf of a client from one or more servers.
 These resources are then returned to the client, appearing as if they originated from the proxy server itself. “
 >
 > From [Wikipedia](https://en.wikipedia.org/wiki/Reverse_proxy)

 Essentially, a reverse proxy forwards traffic from a client to a set of servers behind the proxy.
 There are many applications for reverse proxies.
 Load balancing, TLS termination, and A/B testing are just a few.
-Reverse proxies are also useful for inserting instrumentation around an HTTP service without having to modify the service itself.
+Reverse proxies also useful for inserting instrumentation around an HTTP service without having to modify the service itself.

 ![Reverse Proxy Network](./assets/proxy.png)

 If you’d like to learn more about proxying I recommend checking out  [Introduction to modern network load balancing and proxying](https://blog.envoyproxy.io/introduction-to-modern-network-load-balancing-and-proxying-a57f6ff80236)  by Matt Klein.
 Matt is the creator of [Envoy Proxy](https://www.envoyproxy.io/), a robust proxy server that powers service mesh tools like [Istio](https://istio.io/).
 His post does a great job of outlining the approaches used by modern load balancers and proxies.

 ## Simple Go Reverse Proxy
 Go is one of my favorite programming languages for many reasons.
-The designers of the language focused on Simplicity, practicality, and performance.
-These considerations make Go a joy to use.
+Simplicity, practicality, and performance were key focus areas for the designers of the language.
+These considerations, in my opinion, make Go a joy to use.
 The language shines with networking tasks.
-Part of the reason for this is the incredibly comprehensive standard library, which among other common implementations includes a reverse proxy 🤯.
+Part of the reason for this is the incredibly comprehensive standard library, which among other tools includes a reverse proxy.

 Rolling your own proxy in go is as simple as
 ```go